Hagia Sophia

 • Take in the grandeur of Hagia Sophia as you enjoy a fully guided tour of one of the most important Byzantine structures in the world;

-• Pause for a traditional Turkish lunch (not included in the price);
+• Pause for a traditional Turkish lunch (at your own expense);

 x